gylu/InsightDataScience/README.md

 3. Check and update timestamp:
   3. If timestamp is older than 60s, drop, jump to call calc_median_degree() to end.
 This is done in accordance with what the FAQ said about still outputting a value for the median for each valid transaction even if outside 60-second window
   3. If timestamp is newer than newest, update newest_timestamp value
-4. Delete edges that are older than 60 seconds
+4. Delete edges that are older than 60 seconds.
+O(n) runtime complexity.
+A sorted list might be able to bring it to  O(log n) for each insertion and deletion.
-5. Insert each new edge entry into edge_list:
+5. Insert each new edge entry into edge_list.
+O(n) runtime complexity.
-  5. Sort each edge(target/actor) alphabetically, since this is undirected
+  5. Sort each edge (target, actor) pair alphabetically, since this is undirected
   5. Check that the edge doesn't already exist, if it does, update timestamp of that edge (no need to check for reverse order, because each edge entry is already sorted)
 6. Call calc_median_degree()
-  6. Concatenate the 2 columns of nodes in the edge_list
+  6. Concatenate the 2 columns of nodes in the edge_list to get list of all nodes with duplicates
-  6. Use python's counter to count number of occurence of each node in the edgelist, to get the degree count for each node
+  6. Use python's counter to count number of occurence of each node to get the degree count for each node.
+O(n) runtime complexity because list is unsorted, so it's just a linear search
-  6. Then use python's statistics package to get the median
+  6. Then use python's statistics package to get the median.
+Probably O(n log n) complexity.
+Might also be done in O(n) time using median-of-medians algorithm, but there's some discussion in the python community about whether it's actually faster, so I stuck with python's statistics.median library.
+See https://bugs.python.org/issue21592 and http://stackoverflow.com/questions/10662013/finding-the-median-of-an-unsorted-array

 ### src/rolling_median.py already imports all the pacakges it needs.